t-lock/golang-gui-screenshot-util/readme.md

                     and saved to disk
 ```

-Your screenshot is available on the clipboard, and a file is output to your Home directory on Linux (and probably Mac as well).
+Your screenshot is available on the clipboard, and a file is output to your `~/Desktop` directory on Linux (and probably Mac as well).
 On Windows I have no idea.
 If you happen to stumble across this repo and install it on Windows, let me know how it goes!